sequencemedia/keycloak-client/README.md

-# the-keycloak
+# keycloak-client

 _Q_.
-Can we validate a user by making a request to Keycloak?
+Can we validate a user in Auth0 by making a request with their credentials to Keycloak?

 _A_.
 Yes

 ## Prerequisites

-You'll need to have the latest version of Keycloak running locally and configured
+You'll need the latest version of Keycloak running locally and configured

 In the _Settings_ tab I used the client ID `sequencemedia` ![client Settings tab](docs/client-settings.png) and enabled **client authentication** and **direct access grants** in the **Capability config** section (toward the bottom)